Simultaneous Inference for Time Series Functional Linear Regression: Introduction

 \section{Introduction}

-It is increasingly common to encounter time series that are densely observed over multiple oscillation periods or natural consecutive time intervals.
-To address statistical issues with respect to data structures such as the aforementioned, functional (or curve) time series analysis has undergone unprecedented development over the last two decades.
+Modern data collection technologies routinely produce high-frequency time series with complex functional structure, where each observation consists of an entire curve recorded over a time interval.
+Examples arising in contemporary data science applications include electricity demand curves measured across a day, environmental monitoring data such as pollution or temperature profiles, biomedical signals, and financial intraday curves.
+To address the resulting statistical issues, functional (or curve) time series analysis has undergone unprecedented development over the last two decades.
 See \cite{horvath2012inference} and \cite{bosq2012linear} for excellent book-length treatments of the topic.
-We also refer the readers to \cite{hormann2010weakly}, \cite{aue2015forecasting,aue2017functional}, \cite{paparoditis2018sieve}, \cite{panaretos2013fourier} and \cite{dette2018testing} among many others for articles that address various modelling, estimation, forecasting and inference aspects of functional time series analysis from both time and spectral domain perspectives.
+We also refer the readers to \cite{hormann2010weakly}, \cite{aue2015forecasting,aue2017functional}, \cite{paparoditis2018sieve}, \cite{panaretos2013fourier} and \cite{dette2018testing}, among many others, for articles that address various modelling, estimation, forecasting and inference aspects of functional time series analysis from both time and spectral domain perspectives.

-The main purpose of this article is to perform simultaneous statistical inference for time series scalar-on-function linear regression.
-Specifically, consider the following time series functional linear model (FLM):